-The ABET accredited, four year, Bachelor of Science in Engineering Technology program provides the educational background and hands-on experience necessary to become an effective engineering technologist or an applied engineer.
-Careers as engineering technologists, specialists in the applications of engineering in various technological fields, working with design engineers to translate conceptual ideas into functioning systems.
-These professionals provide supervisory direction for the implementation of these ideas by the technicians and craftsmen. ngineering technologists work on implementing and improving existing engineering operations, ams focus on applied knowledge rather than abstract theory.
+The ABET accredited, four year, Bachelor of Science in Engineering Technology degree provides the background and hands on experience necessary to become an effective technologist or applied engineer.
+Careers as engineering technologists are specialists in the applications of engineering in various technological fields, working with design engineers to translate conceptual ideas into functioning systems.
+These professionals provide supervisory direction for the implementation of these ideas by the technicians and craftsmen.
+Engineering technologists work on implementing and improving existing engineering operations and focus on applied knowledge rather than abstract theory.

 The program provides technological skills with ability to concentrate on a specific area to meet student's own personal career objectives.
-Engineering technologists work on implementing and improving existing engineering operations, so coursework focus is on applied knowledge rather than abstract theory.
+Professionals in this field focus on implementing and improving existing engineering operations, so coursework focus is on applied knowledge rather than abstract theory.
 Faculty advisors work with students to select electives that allow for specialization in one of the following concentrations:

 - Computer Technology

 - Construction Technology